chuckconway/fluentconditions/README.md

 # Fluent Conditions

-Fluent Condition is a library designed to simplify nested if-statements.
-In many systems nested if-statements are the honey-pot of defects.
-The logic can be difficult to follow, debug and change.
-Fluent Conditions aims to help reduce the pain by providing a fluent syntax that helps express the requirements in a readable syntax.
-Well designed systems don't have a need for many nested if-statements, our goal isn't to replace well designed system, but to make bad design eaiser to read.
+Fluent Condition is designed to simplify nested if-statements.

+In many systems nested if-statements are a honey-pot of defects and logic can be difficult to follow, debug or change.
+Fluent Conditions aims to help reduce the pain by providing a fluent syntax that helps express requirements in a readable syntax.

+Well designed systems don't have many nested if-statements, our goal isn't to replace well designed system, but to make poorly designed systems eaiser to read.